 In these images, we can see some steps of the artist’s profiling, and the level of detail of the data:

-Imogen Heap in the launch event added: “After five years of boiling everything that musicians need to fight the annoyances and frustrations we experience daily in our industry, we now need a huge leap of faith from our side. of hundreds of thousands of musicians around the world to bring about the next stage for true change.
+Imogen Heap in the launch event added: “After five years of boiling everything that musicians need to fight the annoyances and frustrations we experience daily in our industry, we now need a huge leap of faith from our side.
+Many hundreds of thousands of musicians worldwide bring about the next stage for true change.
 We are now ready to be the indispensable and organized force that the industry needs for a sustainable and thriving future. “

 If you want to review the Launch event click on this link:

-We are only at the beginning of this ambitious, but very important project to lay the foundations to consolidate the entire community of artists, musicians, and all music professionals into a platform to participate and actively promote the change underway in the music sector.
+We are only at the beginning of this ambitious, but significant project to lay the foundations to consolidate the entire community of artists, musicians, and all music professionals into a platform to participate and actively promote the change underway in the music sector.

 Thanks to Imogen and Carlotta, and to the whole team, for having conceived and developed this idea and the whole Amy Network team wishes the best possible success to this project.